Gaurav-8604/OnlineGDB-GUI/Code Files/README.md

 1. **Windows**: Open your command prompt and type ``pip install pillow``
 2. **Linux**: Open your terminal and type ``python3 -m pip install – upgrade pip`` or ``python3 -m pip install – upgrade Pillow``

+## Running the project.
+1. You can run the project by normal commands used in CLI for python
+2. You can also use VSCode extension to run the python files

+**Note that you need to run the ```homepage_window.py``` file. **